Fardin-Data/HR-Attrition-Analysis/README.md

 ## Overview

 This repository contains an HR attrition analysis and interactive dashboard project built in Microsoft Excel.
-The project aims to explore and analyze employee attrition data sourced from Kaggle, providing valuable insights to HR professionals and management.
+The project aims to explore and analyze employee attrition data, providing valuable insights to HR professionals and management.

 ## <span style="color:#EE2868;">Key Findings:</span>